Madagascar–United States relations: History

 In 1964 the U.S. constructed a NASA satellite tracking station in northwestern Madagascar (Majunga), which would later be moved to Antananarivo.
 Also in that year, Malagasy President Philibert Tsiranana visited the U.S. on a two-week tour, and received an official state welcome on the White House South Lawn.

 Traditionally warm relations suffered considerably following the 1972 and 1975 coups, when Madagascar expelled the U.S. ambassador, closed the NASA tracking station, pursued closer relationships with the USSR, Cuba, and North Korea, and nationalized two U.S. oil companies.
 In 1980, relations at the ambassadorial level were restored.

-U.S. economic aid to Madagascar increased dramatically in the 1980s and 90s.
-In 1984 USAID opened a field office in Madagascar.
-In 1990, Madagascar was designated as a priority aid recipient, and assistance increased from $15 million in 1989 to $40 million in 1993.
-Recent U.S. assistance has focused on census and family planning programs, conservation of Madagascar's remarkable biodiversity, private sector development, agriculture, democracy and governance initiatives; and media training.
 A Peace Corps program was established on the island in 1992.
 Madagascar qualified for AGOA trade benefits in 2000.
 Madagascar became the first country with a Millennium Challenge Corporation compact when it signed an agreement worth $110 million in April 2005.
 The Ravalomanana government was especially positive about ties with the United States.

 The fall of President Ravalomanana in 2009 and the subsequent Transition regime strained those relations.
 Madagascar could not benefit from much US or international aid any more, nor qualify for free trade agreements such as AGOA.

 In 2013, a new president and a new national assembly were elected with the support of the international community.
 International aid resumed, and Madagascar was again eligible for AGOA trade benefits.
 However, the damage to its main export industry (textiles) was already done.
 However, in June 2015, a new degradation of the political climate in Antananarivo prompted the U.S. State Department to voice its concern and call for a 'national dialogue' in the country.

 In 2020 the Peace Corps suspended operations in Madagascar due to the COVID-19 pandemic.
 In August 2022, Peace Corps volunteers returned to Madagascar.

+USAID in Madagascar

+United States Agency for International Development (USAID) is a government agency of United States in charge of economic development and humanitarian assistance in the world.
+In 1984, USAID opened a field office in Madagascar.
+In 1990, Madagascar was designated as a priority aid recipient, and assistance increased from $15 million in 1989 to $40 million in 1993.
+In January 2025, USAID's activities in Madagascar were temporarily suspended for a period of 90 days, following a US presidential decree.
+This decision led to the interruption of several development projects underway in the country.